AlixLv/AlixLv/README.md

 Alongside my professional career, I have been self-training in web development by taking online courses.
 With Ada Tech School, I took the plunge and became a web developer, putting my skills to work for my future company!

+**I’m currently looking for an apprenticeship starting from February 2025 to perfect my skills.**

 Ada Tech School is a school whose pedagogy is based on autonomy and collaboration.
 The programme is structured in two parts: one part is devoted to learning the fundamentals of programming while doing peer-programming.
 A second time to carry out collective projects, using the agile method.
 These two periods are rotated every fortnight.